Increasing the percentage of renewable energy is one of the most important measures we have to limit global warming.

-To produce more hydropower, wind power and district heating and develop new sources of energy such as osmotic power.
+To produce more hydropower, wind power and district heating and develop new sources of energy.
 These are our keys to a cleaner future, being renewable energy sources with absolutely no greenhouse gases or other polluting emissions.

 Statkraft has grown to become Europe’s largest producer of power based on these sources, and we will continue to work to deliver clean energy.
-We are continuously developing the activities in the Nordic region, Europe and elsewhere in the world, and we are participating in groundbreaking work such as offshore wind turbines off the UK coast and the world’s first osmotic power plant at Tofte outside Oslo.
+We are continuously developing the activities in the Nordic region, Europe and elsewhere in the world, and we are participating in groundbreaking work such as offshore wind turbines off the UK coast.

 The connection between renewable energy and the climate is an important issue for Statkraft’s CEO, Christian Rynning-Tønnesen: